Hiangtam: Historical significance

-Cosgrave mention that apart from a sepoy Chettri, his men suffered not many casualties despite being engage in close-range fight with the Zou defenders.
+Cosgrave mention that apart from a sepoy Chettri, his men suffered not many casualties despite being engaged in a close-range fight with the Zou defenders.
 A bullet struck a jamadar of Naga Hills Battalion in the arm while some shot hits captain Ostrehan's boot.

 Cosgrave had to admit that the battle of Hiangtam was one of the toughest fights he had ever seen in his Manipur expedition.
-To quote him: 'The defence of Hengtam village was by far the most stubborn and well organised fight I have seen the Manipur Kukis put up, and there is every sign that our present foes Manlun Manchong Kukis(Zous) are a more formidable foe than the other Kuki with whom No.2 Column has so far deal".
+To quote him:

+"The defence of Hengtam village was by far the most stubborn and well organised fight I have seen the Manipur Kukis put up, and there is every sign that our present foes Manlun Manchong Kukis (Zous) are a more formidable foe than the other Kuki with whom No.2 Column has so far dealt".

 The British troops fired 1,300 rounds of .303 and Martini Henry ammunition during the exchange of fire with the Zous at Hiangtam.
 Captain Ostrehan regretted that the troops should have been equipped with Maxim guns.
 The British wanted to punish Hiangtam as much as possible.
 However, to their disappointment, they could find nothing much except for five goats.
 There were no jhums, metnas or paddy left to destroy.

 Goulun was arrested and jail and release shortly.
-According to the locals, after the Zou -Gal, the British offer him land from Hiangtam - Singngat-Mata.
-He denied the offers because of mosquito as hilly region were more valuable during that time.
+According to the locals, after the Zou-Gal, the British offer him land from Hiangtam - Singngat-Mata.
+He denied the offers because of mosquitos; hilly regions were more valuable during that time.